-Your job search requires that you juggle multiple balls, learn new project management skills, finesse your sales and lead generation knowledge, and it tests your creative writing ability, too.
+Your job search requires that you juggle multiple priorities.
+You’ll be learning new project management skills, finessing your sales and lead generation knowledge, and testing your creative writing ability.

-Tracking these things from the very beginning of your search will help you stay focused, develop skills to stay organized, and improve time management habits.
+Instead, set up a system to track these from the very beginning of your search.
+Doing so will help you stay focused and develop organizational and time management habits along the way.

 On the other hand, if you name your emailed resume using this format [resume.doc], you create more work for the recipient, making it incredibly difficult for the recipient to search for your resume by name in their inbox.

 Hopefully you have embraced networking as a major job search strategy.
-If this is the case, you will want to keep track of who referred you to whom so you can send a thank you note for the introduction and a status update after you and the referral meet.
-So few people actually do this, and it is an excellent way to say “thank you.”
-It demonstrates your extraordinary professionalism.
+You’ll want to keep track of who referred you to whom so you can send a thank you note for the introduction and a status update after you and the referral meet.

 You’ve undoubtedly been applying for jobs.
 Remember, it is your responsibility to follow up to see where the company is in the applicant review process.

 Whether you use a calendaring system or spreadsheet, set reminders for 1 week and every 30 days.
 You may need to modify these timeframes based on the feedback you get when you speak to the company hiring authority.
 Continue to follow-up until there is closure.

 Your follow through after receiving a referral or contact name is also important.
 If you are told to contact someone, put it on your calendar, and it is more likely to get done.

 Anyone with a background in sales knows it can take longer than you want to set up a meeting with someone.
 You won’t always be able to schedule a meeting the same week you contact someone.

 It is important that you build a pipeline of meetings lined-up each week.
 This can only happen if you set time aside every week to reach out to people whom you want to meet.
 Use the referral names you acquire and your list of target companies to create your weekly plan for proactively contacting people you should know.